Covid-19 travel restrictions state by state - KRDO

 Louisiana

-UPDATE: As of February 8, there were no statewide travel restrictions in Louisiana.
+As of February 15, there were no statewide travel restrictions in Louisiana.
 In New Orleans, Mardi Gras parades have been canceled and restrictions have been put on drinking.
 Check here for updates.

 Maine

-Note: UPDATE: Visitors to Minnesota are asked to quarantine for 14 days or follow CDC guidelines on how to shorten a quarantine.
-Also note that many indoor venues of interest to tourists have capacity limits and restrictions.
-Find out more: Explore Minnesota | Minnesota Department of Health.